radha89/quizApp/igREADME.md

 # Bugs & Fixes

 •	setTimeOut Function starting timer at login page instead of starting at click of start quiz button – fixed 08/06/2016.

+•	Scalability - After adding a new question, the question bar failed to update according to the new number of questions – fixed 08/14/2016.